pushtechnology/diffusion-benchmark-suite/README.md

 * Throughput experiment:<br>
     A broadcasting publisher is set up, publishing at a uniform rate across a set number of topics.
 A population of clients subscribes to all topics.
-The experiment can be set up to examine server behaivour for different types of load resulting from a growing client population/increase of topics/increase of messages/message size.
+The experiment can be set up to examine server behaviour for different types of load resulting from a growing client population/increase of topics/increase of messages/message size.
 The experiment reports throughput from the clients perspective.